oceanlau/garbage/DDIA/README.md

 ### Consistent hashing

+A hashing strategy for easier rebalancing.
+Used both in data partitioning and request load balancing.

 Map nodes and keys into a same space using a same hash function.
 A key would be stored on the node with a successor hashed value.
 Concatenate the begin and the end of this hashed space so every key has a node successor.

-Used both in data partitioning and request load balancing.

 ### Other view of paritioning